Fair Processing – Newcastle City Council

 Data subject is any living individual who is the subject of personal data.

-All Local Authorities have a duty to improve the health of the population they serve.
+- All Local Authorities have a duty to improve the health of the population they serve.
 To help with this, we use data and information from a range of sources including hospital episodes and births and death registrations to understand more about the nature and causes of disease and ill-health in the area, alongside health and care needs.
 This data is processed in order to fulfil our requirements with regards to public health.
+The legal basis for the flow of health data is covered by Section 42(4) pf the SRSA (2007) as amended by section 287 of the Health and Social Care Act (2012) and Regulation 3 of the Health Service (Control of Patient Information) Regulations 2012.

 Relationship with other policies